- Notary Stamps

 How much does it cost to become an Oklahoma notary?

-When you seek to become an Oklahoma notary, a $25.00 filing fee for new applicants and a $20.00 filing fee for renewals will be required from the Secretary of State to process your Oklahoma notary application.
+When you seek to become an Oklahoma notary, a $25.00 filing fee for new applicants and a $20.00 filing fee for renewals will be required from the Oklahoma Secretary of State to process your Oklahoma notary application.
 A four-year, $1,000 Oklahoma notary bond is also required.
 The cost of the notary bond is only $30.00.
-The notary bond can purchase at the American Association of Notaries' website https://www.oklahomanotary.com/how-to-become-an-oklahoma-notary/.
-You also need an Oklahoma notary public seal (prices vary based on the notary stamp and notary embosser units you select).
+The notary bond can be purchased at the American Association of Notaries' website: https://www.oklahomanotary.com/how-to-become-an-oklahoma-notary/.
+You also need an Oklahoma notary public seal (prices will vary based on the notary stamp and notary embosser units you select).
 Please visit https://www.oklahomanotary.com/stamps.asp for Oklahoma notary stamps and Oklahoma notary supplies.
-After you receive your notary bond, a notarization fee will be required from a notary public to have the oath of office and loyalty oath completed.
-When submitting the bond, oath of office, and loyalty oath, a $10.00 filing fee will be required from the Secretary of State to finalize your notary public commission process.
+After you receive your notary bond, you will have to pay a notary public a fee to notarize your oath of office and loyalty oath.
+When you submit the bond, oath of office, and loyalty oath, a $10.00 filing fee will be required from the Oklahoma Secretary of State to finalize your notary public commission.

 How long does it take to become an Oklahoma notary public?

-If your online application is completed correctly, it usually takes one to two business days for the Oklahoma Secretary of State to approve the application and email you the Oklahoma Notary Public Commission Certificate.
+If your online application is completed correctly, it usually takes one to two business days for the Oklahoma Secretary of State to approve the application and email you the Oklahoma notary public commission certificate.
 The time it takes for you to receive your Oklahoma notary bond and Oklahoma notary public seal depends on the vendor you choose.
-If the four-year, $1,000 Oklahoma notary bond is purchased online through us, it's emailed in one business day, and the Oklahoma notary public seal is shipped out in one to two business days.
-From this point, it all depends on when you have the oath of office and loyalty oath completed and mail it to the Secretary of State with your bond and filing fee.
-The Secretary of State should mail you a receipt in about two weeks to confirm receipt of the required forms.
+If the four-year, $1,000 Oklahoma notary bond is purchased online through us the American Association of Notaries, it's emailed in one business day, and the Oklahoma notary public seal is shipped out in one to two business days.
+From this point, it all depends on when you have the oath of office and loyalty oath completed and mail it to the Oklahoma Secretary of State with your bond and filing fee.
+The Oklahoma Secretary of State should mail you a receipt in about two weeks to confirm receipt of the required forms.